doscsy12/knee_mri_proj/README.md

 <br> Similarly to ResNet, the input shape for VGG16 should be in 4D tensor with shape (batch_shape, conv_dim1, conv_dim2, channel).
 Thus, middle three images were extracted from each MRI scan, and used as inputs into the model.
 Only the last convolutional block of VGG16 and added fully-connected layers were trained.
 Other layers were frozen.
 Despite having only 23 layers, there was a tendency to overfit.
 Kernel_regularizer, batch normalisation and dropout were tuned to minimise overfitting.
 However, a GlobalAveragePooling layer with a Dropout of 0.6 worked well to minimise overfitting.
 Despite this, average accuracy remains poor, at approximately 0.56-0.58 for all three planes.
 Due to the tendency to overfit, VGG16 was also considered too complex for the dataset.

 ### Own models
-Since the pretrained models were too complex for the dataset, I decided to build my own models instead.
+Since the pretrained models were too complex for the dataset, demonstrated a tendency to overfit, and I am limited by what I can do to improve the dataset, I decided to build my own models instead.
 The models should be relatively 'simplier' than the previous pretrained models.
 There are, however, several challenges in building a model from scratch.
 Firstly, 1130 is too small a dataset for training.
 Secondly, a self-built model would usually result in a lower performance.

 #### Adapted from AlexNet
 ![AlexNet architecture](https://github.com/doscsy12/knee_mri_proj/blob/main/images/alexnet.png)